-New iPad to feature mobile hotspot on Verizon at launch, AT&T still working on itAlex Wagner - Deputy Managing Editor, News Desk
+New iPad to feature mobile hotspot on Verizon at launch, AT&T still working on itAlex Wagner - Editorial Director of News and Content

 Yesterday Apple took the wraps off of its new iPad and, along with a Retina Display and A5X processor, the new iOS slate also packs in 4G LTE support for AT&T and Verizon here in the U.S. Customers thinking about picking up a 4G-enabled iPad will need to decide whether they want AT&T or Verizon LTE connectivity, but today some news has surfaced that may make that choice a tad easier.
 Verizon has confirmed that its iPad will feature free mobile hotspot support at launch, but AT&T has said that its model won't have the hotspot feature initially.
 An AT&T spokesperson told The Verge that it doesn't currently offer hotspot functionality but that it's "working with Apple to enable this feature in the future."